Relational Database Clusters

 Connecting to a DB Cluster

-DB Clusters are not accessible from outside of the DNAnexus platform.
+DB Clusters are not accessible from outside of the DNAnexus Platform.
 Any access to these databases must occur from within a DNAnexus job.
 Refer to this page on cloud workstations for one possible way to access a DB Cluster from within a job.
 Executions such as app/applets can access a DB Cluster as well.

 The parameters needed for connecting to the database are:

-'require' Note: For connecting and verifying certs, see Using SSL/TLS to encrypt a connection to a DB instance or cluster
+sslmode'require' Note: For connecting and verifying certs, see Using SSL/TLS to encrypt a connection to a DB instance or cluster

 DBCluster Instance Types